curvefi/curve-dao-contracts/doc/README.md

 a fraction of CRV tokens minted proportional to how much vote-locked tokens are allocated to it.
 Eeach user with tokens in VotingEscrow can change his/her preference at any time.

+### GaugeController implementation details

+In order to implement weight voting, _GaugeController_ has to include parameters handling linear character of voting power each user has.

+Similarly to how it is done in _VotingEscrow_, _GaugeController_ records points (bias+slope) per gauge in `vote_points`, _scheduled_ changes in biases and slopes for those points in `vote_bias_changes` and `vote_slope_changes`, with those changes happening every round week, as well as current slopes for every user per-gauge in `vote_user_slopes`, along with the power the user has used and the time their vote-lock ends.
+Scheduling of the changes is handled by the private method `enact_vote`.

+When user changes his preferences, the change of the gauge weight is scheduled for the next round week, not immediately.
+This is done in order to reduce the number of blockchain reads which need to be performed by each user: that will be proportional to the number of weeks since the last change instead of the number of interactions other users did.